Access and participation partnerships

 Our existing partnerships are established to encourage and create diversity in drama school training.

-We are committed to providing access and opportunities for disabled artists interested in pursuing a careers in technical theatre or acting.
+We are committed to providing access and opportunities for disabled artists interested in pursuing a careers in theatre production or acting.

 Every summer, RADA delivers a week long course as part of Camden Summer University.